It is a disorder in which some muscles contract continuously.

 Therapy may include stretching and strengthening exercises, temporary braces, limb positioning, application of cold packs, electrical stimulation, and biofeedback.

-The use of oral medications to treat spasticity may be indicated when symptoms interfere with daily functioning or sleep.
+Using oral medications to treat spasticity may be indicated when symptoms interfere with daily functioning or sleep.

 Medications include :